stevensnicholas/dyno/terraform/README.md

 The Infrastructure takes the build artefacts from the backend and UI projects and deploys them to AWS using terraform.
+If you are deploying on AWS for the first time run Module ecr first and push an image into it which can be used by the Restler lambda.

+## Module Discrption

+### Main
+Most resources, can be deployed onto localstack

+### Ecr
+Just the ECR needs to be deployed first on a fresh aws account

+### AWS_only
+Resources that can not be tested on local stack

 ## Install